mitsuhiko/lucumr/2008/1/1/python-template-engine-comparison.rst

 Jinja was inspired by the django templates.
 All three of them are framework agnostic, use unicode internally and have a cool API you can use in WSGI applications without scratching your head.
-But what inspired those template engines and which template engine to chose for which situation?
+But what inspired those template engines and which template engine to choose for which situation?

 I often used PHP in the past to do simple header/footer inclusion.
 But